omarabdelaz1z/College-Study-Notes/System Analysis/Chapter Eight Designing the User Interface.md

 ##### Provide Closure on Dialogues

-- Based on the dialogue metaphor and HIOs principles such as visibility and feedback.
+- Based on the **dialogue metaphor** and **HIOs principles such as visibility and feedback.**
-- In most cases, especially for organizational procedures, a use case requires several steps to complete.
--  Sometimes this requires multiple screens; sometimes it can be done with a single screen.
-In either event, the user interface should have a clearly defined beginning and ending.
 - When a use case requires several steps, it is important that the user know that all the steps are completed.
 - One technique to implement this process is to have a Continue button and a Finish button that indicate the end of the process.
-Sometimes a progress bar is also included and a final message to indicate that the dialogue has successfully finished.
-Refreshing the final screen to return to a beginning point of the next dialogue also indicates closure.
+- Sometimes a progress bar is also included and a final message to indicate that the dialogue has successfully finished.
+- Refreshing the final screen to return to a beginning point of the next dialogue also indicates closure.

 ##### Protect Users’ Work